It’s mid October and it just keeps snowing here at 11,000 feet in Colorado’s high country. You’d think foraging season

 The mining road was vacant and the snow plentiful.
 I reveled in getting fresh tracks as I hiked through 3-4-inch-deep swaths of powder.
 At a switchback I clambered over the fallen tree trunk that obscures the footpath to the secret meadow, which I descended, brushing snow off the low bushes as I went.

 There were many non-producing low juniper shrubs en route but eventually I found the one I was looking for, which I’d spied a few days prior.
 It is the most fruitful creeping juniper shrub I’ve ever found, and despite the snow it was still laden with plump, blue berries.

 Juniper “Berries” for Bizarre Beverages

-The so-called berries of juniper (Juniperus species) are distinctive for their gin-like aroma, as they are its key ingredient.
+The so-called berries of juniper (Juniperus sp.) are distinctive for their gin-like aroma, as they are its key ingredient.
 Some authors say they are mildly toxic and not to be consumed in quantity—but they’re so strong so I couldn’t imagine eating many in one sitting anyway.
 Instead, they do better as a seasoning, with common uses including sauerkraut, meats, and stews in addition to gin.
 If you don’t have a juniper forest nearby, then I suppose you could always pick up some imported ones from Cost Plus World Market!